dumbledore/AlbiteCharacterDecoder/README.markdown

 - a list of supported encodings can be obtained using `Encodings.ENCODINGS`
 - most encodings have name aliases, see the `Encodings` interface

-Here is an example of its usage:
+Here is an example of its usage, extracted from the test class:

         {
             /*